 Nikki Albert has coped with chronic pain since she was a kid, when joint hypermobility syndrome left her with aching knees and insomnia at just eight years old.
 As a young adult, she was diagnosed with fibromyalgia and migraines.
 Now in her early 40s, Albert, who blogs about her health experiences at Brainless Blogger, has also developed vertigo, a condition that leaves her severely dizzy and nauseated much of the time.
 On top of that, a recent MRI showed brain lesions that might mean multiple sclerosis, though she’ll have to wait a few months to see a specialist about that.

 Writing has been an important part of Albert’s coping plan since she launched her Brainless blog more than a decade ago.
 Frustrated with the lack of treatment and struggling to get by at work, she didn’t know where to go for resources and support back then.
-Blogging helped her connect with others going through the same thing.
+Now that she is considering writing a book, she will have to try and decide many things, including her publishing method.
+There seems to be a debate of self publishing versus traditional publishing between writers, so Albert has big decisions to make.
+For now though, she is focusing on her blogging.
+This has helped her to connect with others going through the same thing.

 “We talk about our coping experiences, the feelings we go through, our self-worth and self-identity — which both really suffer with chronic illness — how we adjust our way of thinking about ourselves, and dealing with not working,” Albert says.